2026 Annual Meeting Notice

 ROSS COOPER

-Ross Cooper is the Lockheed Martin Chief Engineer for the U-2 Program.
-He was named to his current position in April 2013.
-As Chief Engineer, he provides technical oversight to U-2 programs and oversees all engineering related activities to include concept formulation, preliminary design, detailed design, modification, software development, risk management, and system test; additionally, he serves as the airworthiness authority for the U-2 Program.
+Ross Cooper is the Lockheed Martin Chief Engineer Director for 95X and the U-2 Program, a role he assumed in December 2024.
+As Chief Engineer, he provides technical oversight to 95X and U-2 programs and oversees all engineering related activities to include concept formulation, preliminary design, detailed design, modification, software development, risk management, and system test; additionally, he serves as the airworthiness authority for the U-2 Program.

 Ross joined the LFCU Supervisory Committee in 2012, serving one term as Secretary and three terms as Chairman.
-Ross was appointed to the Board of Directors in 2016 and currently serves as Chairman and as a member of the Executive, Finance, and Management Development & Compensation committees.
+Ross was appointed to the Board of Directors in 2016 and served as Chairman from 2022 to 2024.
+He currently serves as Chairman of the Management Development & Compensation committee and as a member of the Executive and Finance committees.
 He also serves as President of the Godde Hill Estates HOA.

 He holds a Bachelor of Science degree in Electrical Engineering from DeVry University and a Master of Business Administration from California State Polytechnic University.